 The definition for Family Member of PIPs is derived from the FIC Guidance Note No 01 of 2019 for Politically Exposed Persons.
 For purposes of the current amendments, the term "Prominent Influential Person" is considered more appropriate in the Namibian context as it is wide enough to cover persons in different sectors that may hold a prominent function.
 It is not necessary that Namibia adopt the same terminology as the FATF, as long as the measures are catered for in the AML/CFT/CPF framework for a category of persons that aligns to the FATF Definition.

-The FATF Standard requires that the measures applied for PEPs must apply for the Family Members of PEPs, amongst others.
+The FATF Standard requires that the measures applied for PEPs in terms of Recommendation 12 must apply to the Family Members of PEPs, amongst others.

 This necessitates the inclusion of a definition for a Family Member of a PIP.